jeamon/eprocessor/README.md

 5. Remove any duplicate records.
 6. Submit the records as JSON objects named 'PaymentRecord' to a REST API url with an API key in the 'X-API-KEY' header.

-The REST API URL and API KEY are configurable at lauching time via positional arguments.
+The REST API URL and API KEY are configurable at launching time via positional arguments.
 Also the program has been improved to allow the data source URL to be configurable at lauching time. see [Usage](#Usage) section for some examples.

 The repository contains a folder named bonus.
 Inside you will find a dummy api service and a sample data for testing locally the tool.